Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Discussion

+Building on the visualization approaches presented in Section~\ref{sec:viz_tools} and the structured comparison in Table~\ref{tab:capability_comparison2}, we now discuss practical guidance for method selection.
+For initial screening and detailed inspection of individual measures, heatmaps and dot plots provide complementary strengths.
+Heatmaps are especially well suited for initial diagnostics and for communicating metric-level performance in a concise and structured way.
+The choice of layout depends on the primary comparison task: methods-as-rows facilitates scanning the full profile of a single method across measures, while methods-as-columns facilitates comparing multiple methods on a single measure.
+The encoded information is identical in both orientations.

+Dot plots can enhance heatmap analysis when visualizing variation across risk and utility dimensions is needed, since the spread of points is easier to interpret visually than color intensity and numbers alone.
+Dot plots further excel in showing individual measure values with minimal chart junk \parencite{Tufte_1983_Visual} and can easily be expanded with distributional information using boxplots (see Figure~\ref{fig:dotplot}), for instance when multiple datasets are available and uncertainty should be depicted.
+However, dot plots may suffer from overplotting when too many methods or measures are displayed; in such cases, jittering or small multiples can still preserve readability.

 When using composite scores for Pareto identification, reliability depends on whether measures within each block show reasonably consistent values for each method.
 A method with highly disparate measure values may appear Pareto-optimal based on its mean but has critical vulnerabilities the composite obscures (because of outliers).
 Heatmaps reveal within-method disparities through mixed colors within rows, while dot plots clearly show the spread of individual measure values.
-Alternatively, the range or standard deviation within methods can be calculated, or blockwise PCA used to check if PC1 explains most variance with uniform loadings.
+As a diagnostic check, one can inspect the range or standard deviation of measures within each block, or verify that PC1 of a blockwise PCA explains a high proportion of variance with relatively uniform loadings.
 When substantial disparities exist, measure-specific examination provides necessary context beyond composite analysis.

-For initial screening and detailed inspection of individual measures, heatmaps and dot plots provide complementary strengths.
-Heatmaps are especially well suited for initial diagnostics and for communicating metric-level performance in a concise and structured way.
-The choice of layout depends on the comparison task: methods-as-rows (with measures as columns) favors holistic evaluation across methods, while methods-as-columns (with measures as rows) benefits detailed per-method inspection.
-Dot plots can enhance heatmap analysis when visualizing variation across risk and utility dimensions is needed, which heatmaps cannot deliver as effectively.
-Dot plots further excel in showing individual measure values with minimal chart junk.
-However, dot plots may suffer from overplotting when too many methods or measures are displayed; in such cases, jittering or small multiples can still preserve readability.